 This post discusses edema and SSDI/SSI (Social Security Disability Insurance and Supplemental Security Income).
-If edema is preventing you from working read on for how the Social Security Administration will evaluate your claim for disability.
+If edema is preventing you from working, read on for how the Social Security Administration will evaluate your claim for disability benefits.

-The first step for anyone suffering from edema is to visit a doctor and find out what is causing it.
+The first step for anyone suffering from symptoms of edema is to visit a doctor and find out what is causing it.
 There are many underlying conditions that cause edema and the condition must be treated as well as the edema.
-Some examples of conditions that cause edema are congestive heart failure; liver damage; kidney damage; chronic venous insufficiency and lymphatic system issues, to name a few.
+Some examples of conditions that can cause edema are congestive heart failure; liver damage; kidney disease; chronic venous insufficiency and lymphatic system issues, to name a few.
 Via The Mayo Clinic

-If edema is preventing you from working, file your claim for SSDI/SSI as soon as possible and schedule an appointment with your doctor to find out why you are swelling.
-The Bishop Law Firm represents Social Security Disability clients in Raleigh, Cary, Durham and surrounding areas in North Carolina.
+If edema is preventing you from working, file your claim for Social Security Disability benefits as soon as possible and schedule an appointment with your doctor to find out why you are swelling.
+The Bishop Law Firm represents SSA Disability clients in Raleigh, Cary, Durham and surrounding areas in North Carolina.
 Call us today for a free case evaluation!